LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 of each of the project components.
 Thus, loader files provide a central point to understand a project organization and dependencies.

-Worth mentioning here a common mistake when first starting working with loader files.
+It is worth mentioning a common mistake when writing the first loader files.
 New users sometimes try to set compiler flags using ``logtalk_load/2`` when loading a loader file.
 For example, by writing:

 .. code-block:: text

    | ?- logtalk_load(loader, [optimize(on)]).

-This will not work as you might expect as the compiler flags will only be used in the compilation of the ``loader.lgt`` file itself and will not affect the compilation of files loaded through the ``initialization/1`` directive contained on the loader file.
+This will not work as you might expect, as the compiler flags will only be used in the compilation of the ``loader.lgt`` file itself and will not affect the compilation of files loaded through the ``initialization/1`` directive contained on the loader file.